Featured Image: Wolfgang Lonien

 When students can choose the practise strategies they want to use and then rehearse their practice in the lessons (all with our guidance, of course), they are more likely to recreate the experience at home.

-Karen Marshall said at the recent ABRSM conference ‘never tell a child something they can work out for themselves’ and I firmly believe that collaboratively working out how to practise something is a key part of every lesson.
+At a recent ABRSM conference one of the speakers suggested, ‘never tell a child something they can work out for themselves’ and I firmly believe that collaboratively working out how to practise something is a key part of every lesson.

 I often need to remind my students – especially the teens – “playing it all the way through badly is not practising.
 It’s just playing it all the way through badly”.